- Contact Us

 AANP and medical education partner Med-IQ developed a multiphase intervention designed to connect 18 NP-led practices with expert faculty mentors via a 30-minute, CE-accredited teleconference to coach them on best practices and actionable strategies to successfully overcome barriers related to intensification of therapy and selection of optimal insulin for patients with Type 2 Diabetes Mellitus (T2DM).

-This activity was the first of a three-part webinar series on COVID-19.
-It offered a PowerPoint presentation and a tracer case study that followed the patient from primary care to the emergency department and back to primary care.
-The live webinar activity, offered on July 30, 2020, included a question-and-answer (Q&A) session with the faculty.
-The activity was available on demand in the AANP CE Center for three weeks after the live presentation.
+This activity was a three-part webinar series on COVID-19.
+Each webinar offered a PowerPoint presentation and a tracer case study that followed the patient from primary care to the emergency department and back to primary care.
+The live webinar activities were offered in July 2020, October 2020 and February 2021 and each included a question-and-answer (Q&A) session with the faculty.
+The activities were available on demand in the AANP CE Center for four to 10 weeks after the live presentation.

 The goal of this activity was to provide NPs with the most current, evidence-based information for the patient-centered management of obesity with an ultimate goal of improved health and quality of life for patients having overweight and obesity.